fenago/machine-learning-essentials-module1/lab_guides/lab_11.md

-Create the following visualizations using what we have learned so far in this book and the data from this chapter.
+Create the following visualizations using what we have learned so far in this course and the data from this lab.
 Be sure to add titles, axis labels, and legends (where appropriate) to the plots:

 1. Using `seaborn`, create a heatmap to visualize the